 - The Inline Shape object role is used to define new glyph shapes from any object shape.

-- The Inline Object object role is used to create glyph with colors and style from any object.
+- The Inline Object object role is used to create glyphs with colors and style from any object.

-- Inline shapes and objects can be inserted into both vector text shapes and text flows.
+- Inline shapes and objects can be inserted into both text shapes and text flows.

 The Glyphs panel, opened from the Panels - Text menu, is used to browse and select glyphs, to be inserted into text or as a shapes of objects.
 The Glyphs panel shows the glyphs from a single font at a time.
 This can be a specific font selected in the panel, or the current font from the selected text.

 The Glyphs panel contains a grid of glyphs from the current font.
 The size of the glyph grid in the panel can be decreased using the button, and increased using the button.

 The upper row of widgets in the Glyphs panel is used to select the font and the size of the font used to insert glyphs into the document.
 The font is selected by clicking on the font name (Zapf Dingbats in the example).
 This opens the font selector view, described in Fonts section.
 If the current typeface contains multiple styles, the style can be selected from the drop box next to the font name.

 The font size is selected in the numeric field next to the font style.
 The font size is used when inserting glyphs into text, or as shapes of objects into the document.
 The size can be adjusted later, by selecting the font size from the Character panel for text, or by resizing the object with the glyph shape.

 The Show field at the bottom of the Glyphs panel, is used to select the type of glyphs to show.
 This can be various OpenType alternates or glyph types, if available.
 It is also possible to show inline shapes and objects, defined in the current document.
 The list of inline shapes and object does not depend on the selected font.